 Proposed truck routes that minimize travel on local streets.

-Proposed methods for dust control including, but not limited to: covering trucks for transportation of excavated material; minimizing storage of debris on-site by using dumpsters and regularly emptying them; using tarps to cover piles of bulk building materials and soil; and locating a truck washing station to clean muddy wheels on all truck and construction vehicles before exiting the Site.
+Proposed methods for dust control including, but not limited to: covering trucks for transportation of excavated material; minimizing storage of debris on-site by using dumpsters and regularly emptying them; using tarps to cover piles of bulk building materials and soil; hosing during demolition and earth work where appropriate; and locating a truck washing station to clean muddy wheels on all truck and construction vehicles before exiting the Site.

 Proposed methods of noise control, in accordance with the City of Newton’s Ordinances.
 Staging activities should be conducted in a manner that will minimize off-site impacts of noise.
 Noise producing staging activities should be located as far as practicable from noise sensitive locations.